-By setting up payroll key performance indicators (KPIs) and then monitoring those factors, you can create a cost-effective, accurate and efficient payroll—no matter where your company operates.
+Payroll performance refers to the effectiveness and efficiency of a company’s payroll process, which involves the timely and accurate calculation and disbursement of employee salaries, wages, and benefits.
+By setting up payroll process key performance indicators KPIs and then monitoring those factors, you can create a cost effective, efficient and accurate payroll process — no matter where your company operates.

 What Are Payroll KPIs?

-Key performance indicators are payroll metrics that businesses can use to measure progress toward an intended goal.
+Key performance indicators are key payroll performance metrics that businesses can use to measure payroll performance toward an intended goal.
 They allow you to focus on factors that impact or signal strategic and operational performance.
 Armed with that information, a company can make the most informed strategic decisions and focus on the optimal practices for improving business activities.

-How do you get the most out of your payroll KPIs?
+How do you get the most out of your payroll performance indicators KPIs?

 What makes an actionable payroll KPI?

-To measure progress, your end goals need to be SMART (specific, measurable, achievable, realistic and time-based).
-Additionally, good KPIs have the following characteristics:
+To measure payroll performance metrics and progress, your end goals need to be SMART (specific, measurable, achievable, realistic and time-based).
+Additionally, good payroll KPIs have the following characteristics:

 - Offer objective proof of progress toward the end goal